xfiveco/generator-chisel/README.md

     - `template.twig` - a template from which the other pages are generated
     - `*.twig` - separate twig page templates
 - `index.html` - project index with project pages listed
+- `index` - images and styles for the project index
 - `package.json` - npm packages dependencies
 - `.yo-rc.json` - Yeoman generator configuration file
 - `.editorconfig` - [EditorConfig](http://editorconfig.org/) configuration file to achieve consistent coding style